branaphy/good-morning/README.md

 Participants will be asked to conduct voice recordings at designated time points to ensure that the recording conditions are relatively consistent.
 Everyone has submitted 6 audio files in wav format on github.

 4. Data analysis:
 Use praat to get the speech rate and the F1 and F2 values for each vowel.
 Use statistical methods and create data visualizations in R. We compared morning and evening speech data for different participants to detect whether there were significant differences.
+The script to analyze VSA is available here https://search.r-project.org/CRAN/refmans/phonR/html/vowelSpaceArea.html

 ## Results